MinnPost/wordpress-sandbox/wp-content/plugins/ultimate-member/readme.txt

 == Changelog ==

 = Important: UM2.0+ is a significant update to the code base from 1.3.88.
 Please make sure you take a full-site backup with restore point before updating the plugin =

+= 2.0.56: August 21, 2019 =

+* Enhancements:
+  - Added security fixes (XSS)
+  - Added hooks for 3rd party integrations
+  - Updated Datepicker & Timepicker library from 5.6 to 6.2 version

+* Bugfixes:
+  - Fixed validation of forms conditional fields at the backend (for the nesting fields)
+  - Fixed edit profile mode when profile menu is disabled
+  - Fixed RTL styles and layouts
+  - Fixed user profile description validation
+  - Fixed JS errors on some installs
+  - Fixed ability approve users by Administrator with special capabilities
+  - Fixed multiselects' retrieval of options from callback function
+  - Fixed save process and conditional logic for Appearances -> Profile Menu settings section
+  - Fixed uninstall process
+  - Fixed is_selected method for some cases
+  - Fixed form settings fields for default button labels in wp-admin metaboxes
+  - Fixed generate metakeys for the form's custom fields
+  - Fixed issue when UM Roles localized as object on Add/Edit User screen
+  - Fixed PHP notices

 = 2.0.55: August 16, 2019 =